aqeel-legalinc/angular2-json2csv/README.md

 # angular2-json2csv
-Angular Component to convert CSV from Json
+Angular Component to convert CSV from Json (Not Completed Yet!)